sabyasachi2505/AMPL-models/README.md

-# Welcome to AMPL
+# Welcome to Linear Programming
-This guide walks you through an introduction to AMPL (A Mathematical Programming Language) and how you can use this tool to solve a lot of challenging business problems.
-We will explain the software details, followed by the syntax.
-You can then look into each of these folders to understand sample problems and solutions.
+Linear Programming is widely used to solve operational problems.
+This guide walks you through an introduction to AMPL (A Mathematical Programming Language) and how you can use this language in order to code your linear programming problems and solve a lot of challenging business problems.
+We will explain the syntax through various small examples in this folder and you can then look into the sub-folders to understand sample problems and solutions.

 # What is AMPL, what does it do?
 AMPL is an algebraic modeling language to describe and solve high-complexity problems for large-scale mathematical computing.
 It was developed by Robert Fourer, David Gay, and Brian Kernighan at Bell Laboratories.